Dutch East Indies: History

-Company rule
+Before the Dutch

-Centuries before Europeans arrived, the Indonesian archipelago supported various states, including commercially oriented coastal trading states and inland agrarian states (the most important were Srivijaya and Majapahit).
-The islands were known to the Europeans and were sporadically visited by expeditions such as that of Marco Polo in 1292, and his fellow Italian Odoric of Pordenone in 1321.
-The first Europeans to establish themselves in Indonesia were the Portuguese in 1512.
-Following disruption of Dutch access to spices, the first Dutch expedition set sail for the East Indies in 1595 to access spices directly from Asia.
-When it made a 400% profit on its return, other Dutch expeditions soon followed.
+At the time when Europeans arrived, the Indonesian archipelago supported various states, including commercially oriented coastal trading states and inland agrarian states (the most important were Srivijaya and Majapahit).
+Since centuries BCE the islands were part of migratory and commercial exchange within Southeast Asia, India, Arabian peninsula and east-Africa.
+From classical antiquity onwards the archipelago was also a major part of the global spice trade.
+For centuries Hindu-Buddhist civilizations were dominant; however, increasing trade links instigated the spread of Islam.
+By the 16th century, a large part of the archipelago was ruled under Islamic kingdoms, except Bali that retained a Hindu majority.
+Sultanates, city states, local kingdoms and tribes were all connected through trade, creating a mixed Hindu-Buddhist-Islamic culture, and Malay as a lingua franca throughout the region.
+The islands were known to the Europeans and were sporadically visited by expeditions such as that of Italians Marco Polo in 1292 and Odoric of Pordenone in 1321.
+The first Europeans to establish themselves in Indonesia were the Portuguese in 1512 who established a network of trading posts and fortresses throughout the region, including at the Spice Islands of the Maluku Islands.
+In 1580, Portugal formed a union with Spain, and therewith entered the war with the Dutch Republic.

+Dutch East Indies Company rule

+Following disruption of Dutch access to spices, the first Dutch expedition set sail to reach the East Indies in 1595 to access spices directly from Asia.
+After many skirmishes and hardships, only one third of the original crew made it back to Holland and other Dutch expeditions soon followed.
 Recognising the potential of the East Indies trade, the Dutch government amalgamated the competing companies into the United East India Company (Vereenigde Oost-Indische Compagnie or VOC).

-The VOC was granted a charter to wage war, build fortresses, and make treaties across Asia.
+In March 1602 the VOC was granted a charter to wage war, build fortresses, and make treaties across Asia.
 A capital was established in Batavia (now Jakarta), which became the center of the VOC's Asian trading network.
 To their original monopolies on nutmeg, peppers, cloves and cinnamon, the company and later colonial administrations introduced non-indigenous cash crops like coffee, tea, cacao, tobacco, rubber, sugar and opium, and safeguarded their commercial interests by taking over surrounding territory.
 Smuggling, the ongoing expense of war, corruption, and mismanagement led to bankruptcy by the end of the 18th century.
 The company was formally dissolved in 1800 and its colonial possessions in the Indonesian archipelago (including much of Java, parts of Sumatra, much of Maluku, and the hinterlands of ports such as Makasar, Manado and Kupang) were nationalized under the Dutch Republic as the Dutch East Indies.